cewdesign/workshops/2_Tomcat/TestInstructions.md

 3. Bootstrap the instance

-4. Upload tomcat_cb and java cookbooks
+4. Upload tomcat_cb using berks upload (will upload dependencies as well)

 5. Add tomcat_cb to runlist